evoactivity/ember-svg-jar/README.md

 <svg class="icon" width="24px">...</svg>
 ```

-## Compatibility

-The addon is compatible with Ember 1.10.1 and beyond.

 ## Configuration

 **Note:** Ember SVGJar should be useful without any configuration.
 But it wants to be very configurable when it's time to adjust it for your needs.

 - [All configuration options](docs/configuration.md)
 - [Advanced usage examples](docs/examples.md)

+## Compatibility

+The addon is compatible with Ember 1.10.1 and beyond.

+## FAQ

+Q: `Will the asset viewer affect my production build size?`
+A: `No, it won't at all.
+The asset viewer is included in development mode only.`

+Q: `Can it find SVG icons outside of the public directory, e.g. from node_modules?`
+A: `Yes, it can import SVGs from any directory defined in the sourceDirs array.`

 ## Development setup